parse-community/docs/_includes/flutter/queries.md

 ```

 ### Event Handling

 We define several types of events you’ll get through a subscription object:

 ### Create event

-When a new `ParseObject` is created and it fulfills the `QueryBuilder` you subscribe, you’ll get this event.
+When a new `ParseObject` is created and it fulfills the `QueryBuilder` you subscribe to, you’ll get this event.
 The object is the `ParseObject` which was created.

 ```dart